 A social bubble is a small group of people who commit to limiting their social circle to one another, and who follow the same COVID-19 prevention measures.
 Social bubbles allow you to socialize with some people, such as family members.
 These interactions can improve mental health by reducing loneliness and social isolation.

 Social bubbles help limit the risk of catching COVID-19, but they do not eliminate it.
-This toolbox talk provides tips for creating social bubbles, and reminders of their limits.
+Social bubbles do not replace isolation or quarantine.
+This toolbox talk provides tips and reminders for creating social bubbles.

 Tips When Forming a Social Bubble